-The increase of the number of full-time members of the Commission from the existing five to six will result in financial implications for the Commission.
-It is, however, not possible to estimate the additional expenditure for the Commission as it will depend on the remuneration package of the additional one full-time member.
+The increase of the number of full-time members of the Commission from the existing five to seven will result in financial implications for the Commission.
+It is, however, not possible to estimate the additional expenditure for the Commission as it will depend on the remuneration package of the additional two full-time members.